The 2025 CWAS "David Malin Awards"

 15. After notification, the winning images must be supplied on request as TIFF files in Adobe 1998 RGB colour space for professional printing.
 The longest side should have a dimension of about 4,950 pixels.

 16. The winning entries will be exhibited for the entire year in the CSIRO Parkes Observatory's Visitors Centre.
-In addition, a second set of images will tour the country in a travelling exhibition, to selected venues.
+In addition, a second set of images will tour the country in a traveling exhibition, to selected venues.

 17. Permission to reproduce entries for publication to promote the competition and exhibitions will be assumed as a condition of entry.
 The copyright of the image remains with the author, and we will try to ensure that the author is credited where the image is used.